 Be sure to check out our post on 4 nearby adventures that are a little off the beaten path: Castelo Velho, Casa Grande Museum in Freixo de Numão, Prazo Archaeological Site, Castelo de Numão.

-And don’t miss the megaliths near Évora!
+And don’t miss the megaliths near Évora or the Roman ruins in Conimbriga!

 Leave a Reply